 - 🛥️ Getting there by boat: The Atlântico Line operation runs throughout the entire year connecting Faial, Pico and São Jorge.

-- 🏨 Where to stay: Cantinho do Avô.
-I stayed here for 4 days, stunning scenery!
+- 🏨 Where to stay: Adegas do Pico.
+I stayed in this area for 4 days, stunning scenery!

 - 🏌️ 3 activities to try: Whale-watching, hiking, wine tasting.